Your tax obligations will change depending on if you are bankrupt or insolvent.

 No Asset Procedure (NAP)

-If you entered a No Asset Procedure (NAP) the Insolvency and Trustee Service (ITS) will let us know if you've met the criteria.
+If you entered a No Asset Procedure (NAP) the ITS will let us know if you've met the criteria.

 We'll write off your outstanding tax debt at the end of the NAP period.